FAQ

 Yes.
 There are several options for aftercare for you to choose from.

-we will provide 1 clay paw imprint keepsake with all care levels
+1 clay paw print keepsake is included with all care levels

 We have taken the time to meet with our aftercare providers and ensure that they meet the same high standards of care as the Azure Holland Team.
 Our End of Life Care Coordinator will manage the logistics, make scheduling arrangements and monitor the process.
 However, if you would like to make your own aftercare arrangements, please let us know and we can offer suggestions.
 See our services page for more information on our Care Levels.